-The Council considers that the financial statements of the ESRI give a true and fair view of the financial performance and the financial position of the ESRI at 31 December 2023.
+The Council considers that the financial statements of the ESRI give a true and fair view of the financial performance and the financial position of the ESRI at 31 December 2024.

-An external review of Council effectiveness was carried out in 2022.
-This included a high level review of the Audit and Risk Committee.
+An external review of council effectiveness was carried out in 2022.
+This included a high-level review of the Audit and Risk Committee.
+The Council carried out a self-assessment of their effectiveness for 2024.